Offline domain partitioning (sequential_distribute_dump / sequential_distribute_load)

 python create_dump.py -np N

-Rank 0 builds a complete Domain (mesh + all quantities), partitions it into N subdomains, and writes one set of files per rank: a pickle file plus NumPy .npy arrays for the mesh and each quantity.
+Rank 0 builds a complete Domain (mesh + all quantities), partitions it into N subdomains, and writes one pickle file per rank (the single-file layout, the default; see File format).
+For very large partition counts the writing can be parallelised — see Performance for large partition counts.

 2. Simulation — run as many times as needed: